dice-group/LOLA/README.md

 LOLA is a massively multilingual large language model with (sparse) mixture-of-experts (MoE) layers, which is completely open-source.
 It is trained on over 160 languages and demonstrates strong multilingual performance in comparison to existing models within its size category.

-More details about the model alongside the it's weights can be found at the links below:
+More details about the model alongside it's weights can be found at the links below:
 - Pretrained base model: [https://huggingface.co/dice-research/lola_v1](https://huggingface.co/dice-research/lola_v1) <br>
 - Instructions infe-tuned model: [https://huggingface.co/dice-research/lola_v1_alpaca_instructions](https://huggingface.co/dice-research/lola_v1_alpaca_instructions)